 Galantamine has a long history.
 The ancient Greeks are believed to have known of Galantamine’s memory-enhancing properties.
 In his Odyssey, Homer included a story in which Circe, a goddess, turned Odysseus’s crewmembers into pigs.
 Odysseus cured them with a potion he brewed with a flower; some literary analysts believe the flower was the Snowdrop, and that the potion would have contained Galantamine.

-Today, Galantamine is used medically to treat the dementia that results from Alzheimer’s disease.
-There are approximately five million in the United States alone, and the degenerative diseases is very challenging for both patients and their loved ones.
-Victims of Alzheimer’s have a shortage of acetylcholine, which can be treated by Galantamine.
+Today, Galantamine is used medically to treat dementia that results from Alzheimer’s disease.
+There are approximately five million in the United States alone, and the degenerative diseases are very challenging for both patients and their loved ones.
+Victims of Alzheimer’s have a shortage of Acetylcholine, which can be treated by Galantamine.
 The shortage causes dementia, with symptoms including loss of memory and impaired reasoning.
-Researchers began using the drug to fight dementia in the 1980’s.
+Researchers began using the drug to fight dementia in the 1980s.

 The drug may be useful for a number of other medical conditions.
 Some individuals who suffer from non-Alzheimer’s dementia and cognitive problems like ADHD (Attention Deficit Hyperactive Disorder) use Galantamine to improve their memory and focus.
 The drug might also help with certain forms of mental illness, such as Schizophrenia.
 There is also some evidence that Galantamine could help smokers quit the habit.
 Some have suggested that it could be a treatment for autism in adults.